Bakhtawar95/ML-Model-Deployment/README.md

 - [templates/index.html](/templates/index.html)
                     This HTML template serves as a GUI to enter the input details and displays the corresponding predicted stress level.

+# Steps to build this project:

+1. Copy all the project files and open VScode terminal in project drectory.
+2. Install MLflow using:

+      pip install mlflow

+3. Run the model training script:

+      python stress_detection_train.py

+ 4. By default, wherever you run the program, thr tracking API writes data into files in a local ./mlruns directory.
+You can then run MLflow's Tracking UI:

+       mlflow ui --backend-store-uri sqlite:///mlflow.db

+    and view it at http://localhost:5000

+ 5. Then run:

+       python API.py

+     and view the Flask app at http://127.0.0.1:8080

+ 6. To generate the predictions in .csv file, run in batch mode using:

+       python stress_detection_deploy.py

+     the output file will be located in ./output/stress_output.csv